7 Ways to Cope with Anxiety

 If your anxiety tells you lies like “I’m never good enough” “If I don’t do this, then that must mean I’m a failure” or “I’m going crazy” then fight back.
 One way is to write down truths that oppose the lies your anxiety tells you.
 If you struggle to find positive truths about yourself, then ask people who you know and trust.
 You can write them down on a note in your phone or keep them on a notecard in your back pocket.
 Regardless, keep them somewhere close by and pull them out when you need them the most.

 Sometimes dealing with anxiety may seem like an impossible task and you can get stuck.
-Maybe you think that no one will understand or are embarrassed by your experience.
-If that is the case, I encourage you to find a mental health professional in your area.
-Licensed counselors are trained to help people fight anxiety and find healing.
+Maybe you think that no one will understand or you are embarrassed by your experience.
+If you feel stuck or are ready to try a new way of managing your anxiety, meet our Lifeologie counselors who specialize in treating anxiety, or request an appointment in person or via telehealth with an available therapist at Lifeologie Counseling near you

 Anxiety is not easy to manage, but these tips can help.
 If you want to keep these ideas close by, you can print this post and put it on the fridge, in your car or somewhere at work.
 Keeping this around can provide insight into when your anxiety tends to surface.
 The first step to managing your anxiety is realizing when you are being controlled by it.